n8willis/opentype-shaping-documents/opentype-shaping-tibetan.md

 There are two basic _mark-placement subclasses_ for dependent vowel signs (matras).
-Each corresponds to the visual position of the matra with respect to the head (or base) consonant to which it is attached:
+Each corresponds to the visual position of the matra with respect to the base consonant to which it is attached:

-  - `TOP_POSITION` matras are positioned above the head consonant.
+  - `TOP_POSITION` matras are positioned above the base consonant.
-  - `BOTTOM_POSITION` matras are positioned below head consonant.
+  - `BOTTOM_POSITION` matras are positioned below base consonant.

 Syllable modifiers and other marks may be placed in `TOP` or `BOTTOM` position, or:

-  - `LEFT_POSITION` positioned to the left of the head consonant.
+  - `LEFT_POSITION` positioned to the left of the base consonant.
-  - `RIGHT_POSITION` positioned to the right of the head consonant.
+  - `RIGHT_POSITION` positioned to the right of the base consonant.

 These positions may also be referred to elsewhere in shaping documents as: